-Q&A: Who are Somalia's al-Shabab?
+Who are Somalia's al-Shabab?

 Who are al-Shabab?

-It emerged as the radical youth wing of Somalia's now-defunct Union of Islamic Courts in 2006, as it fought Ethiopian forces who had entered Somalia to back the weak interim government.
+It emerged as the radical youth wing of Somalia's now-defunct Union of Islamic Courts, which controlled Mogadishu in 2006, before being forced out by Ethiopian forces.

 It is banned as a terrorist group by both the US and the UK and is believed to have between 7,000 and 9,000 fighters.